praneeeth18/assignment-inncircles-backend/README.md

 # InnCircles Assignment

-This repository contains the backend application for the InnCircles Assignment built using Angular.
+This repository contains the backend application for the InnCircles Assignment built using Node.js.

 # System Admin Login